LuckyRepo/AOSiP-Helper-Bot/README.md

 Getting Started
 ---------------
-To install, change to you build directory for AOSiP
+To install, change to your build directory for AOSiP, then enter the following
 ```bash
 git clone https://github.com/airwa1kin7/AOSiP-Helper-Bot
 ```